msaperst/cwkc-v2/README.md

 Open items to be addressed.
 These are more or less in priority order

-- Figure out how to grab data from LGL Forms
 - Figure out dates in `updates.yml` and how times can work (and to make inclusive)
-- Make prettier for mobile
 - Document how to add/replace forms (maybe not needed)
 - Document how other schools can use this
 - Replace marquee with something smarter